cmorgan3324/cloud-resume-challenge/README.md

 ### Overview

-This repository demonstrates my attempt migrating a simple, on-premises “legacy” resume site into a fully serverless AWS environment as my AWS Cloud Resume Challenge.
-It combines:
+This repository demonstrates my attempt migrating a simple, on-premises “legacy” resume site into a fully serverless AWS cloud hosted site as my AWS Cloud Resume Challenge. (visit at VIBEbyCory.dev[https://vibebycory.dev])

+This monorepo contains:

 - **`legacy-resume/`**
   A Node.js/Express app (HTML/CSS + SQLite) serving as the original local version of the resume and visitor counter.